 I’ll tell you how simple it is: motivation is the spark that starts or restarts a fire.
-It’s important but by itself it means nothing.
+It’s important but it means nothing by itself.

 I have to close the window.
-Hot is better than this.
+Heat is better than this.

 I launch YouTube.
-On the front page there’s another motivational guy telling me the usual story – a large number of successful CEOs have started their multi-billion companies in their parent’s basements or garages.
+On the front page, there’s another motivational guy telling me the usual story – a large number of successful CEOs have started multi-billion companies in their parent’s basements or garages.
 Cool story, bro!
 Are those motivational speakers really that naive or maybe they underestimate their audience?
-I used to believe the mythology of the rich when I was a just-out-of high-school robot ready to be polished by the system, but it’s over now.
+I used to believe the mythology of the rich when I was young and ready to be polished by the system, but it’s over now.
 I don’t buy it anymore.
 I am out of candy money.

-The stories are nothing but well calculated PR for the masses.
+The stories are nothing but well-calculated PR.
 In reality, the guys presented as self-made billionaires are hiding many facts from the fable in order to appeal to the general public.
-Those guys are smart enough to know that we all love hearing heart touching legends about “the heroes” of our times.
+Those guys are smart enough to know that we love listening to heart touching legends about “the heroes” of our times.

-If they were to tell you about the importance of having just the right lineage, massive trust funds as support, dirty connections when you need them, back stabs mastery, evil mindset allowing cold-blooded exploitation and many other factors that actually make the dream possible, the current fans will see those individuals as crooks, which is what most of them are.
-I guess if you are into that, you will be motivated.
+If they tell you about the importance of having the right lineage, massive trust funds, dirty connections and an evil mindset, the current fans will see those individuals as crooks, which is what most of them are.
+I guess that if you are into that, you will be motivated.

 Biographies of famous people and “idols”?
 You have to be kidding me.
 I would rather read the contents of dog food than those narcissistic fairy tales praising dark magicians.
-The Hollywood celebrities love their bio books.
-They always say the same thing: “I used to live in trash cans and work construction 20 hours a day before my big break.”
+The Hollywood celebrities love their bio books which always say the same thing: “I used to live in trash cans and work construction 20 hours a day before my big break.”
 Sure, brother.
 I want to believe.

-At this moment, YouTube started talking to me again.
+At that moment, YouTube started talking to me again.
 I got out of my thinking zone.

-“I sleep about two hours a day because I want to be successful,” continues the guy from the YouTube video I told you about.
+“I sleep about two hours a day because I want to be successful,” continues the guy from the YouTube video.
 He calls himself the Hip-Hop preacher.
 He is serious business.
 When he says something, he means it.
 Are you ready?

-Why are motivational speakers talking such nonsense all the time?
+Why are motivational speakers talking nonsense all the time?
 Only two hours of sleep?
 One could only wonder how many brainwashed teenagers will live on sorcerous energy drinks and coffee for the next few weeks only to wake up 10 hours late for their actual exams.
 To become immune to this, you need to be realistic.
-How many people do you know who can sleep only 2 hours a day?
+How many people that can sleep only 2 hours do you know?
 Meth heads do not count as a valid answer.

 The crowd in motivational videos seems really into it.
 People’s souls are easily hypnotized by so much motivation.
 We love being lied to, sorry, motivated.
 Passionate speeches make humans feel like dogs before a fight, but that motivation does not last very long.
-Pay attention when there’s a national sport event in your country.
+Pay attention when there’s a national sports event in your country.
 If it’s a fight, people will want to be fighters for a few weeks.
 If it’s darts, people will want to be darts masters.
 If it’s snooker, people will want to play pool.
 If it’s drinking and getting high, people will want that too.
 Once the event is over, motivation drops.
 Time for something new.
-The magic is no longer here and you learn that almost nothing is like on TV.
+The magic is gone.
+The TV lied.
 It actually hurts when you fall or get hit.

 Without the proper motivation installed in a soldier’s brain, it would be really hard for him to hold a bazooka.
-Many generals are great motivational speakers who can talk to the inner patriot in people and make them do unthinkable atrocities while feeling good about it.
-There’s a peculiar connection among people from the same nation that could be exploited by bending of the facts and tweaking the right buttons in a brain system.
+Many generals are great motivational speakers who can talk to the inner patriot in you and make you do unthinkable atrocities while feeling good about it.
+There’s a peculiar connection between individuals from the same nation that could be exploited by bending the facts and pressing the right buttons.

 Banks are big on motivation too.
 They love spreading images of happy families, nice cars, lovely homes, expensive phones, successful businesses and other elements part of the modern idyll.
-The goal is obviously to force you into taking a loan and ultimately steal everything of value you may have.
-Of course, they say they are your friends.
+The goal is obviously to trick you into taking a loan while they steal everything of value that you have.
+Of course, they say that they are your friends.
 They call it a partnership.

 “Do you want more?
 We can make it happen, together.
 Come to our camp.
-Buy a car you cannot afford!
+Buy a car that you can’t afford!
 You deserve it!”

-The result of this never-ending motivation is a bunch of people who are motivated to do politically correct things and continue to spin the wheel one way or another.
-They say you have to be positive if you want good things to happen to you.
-My favorite are the Facebook posts meant to serve as a life compass.
+This never-ending motivation creates people who are motivated to do politically correct things and continue to spin the wheel one way or another.
+They say that you have to be positive if you want good things to happen to you.
+My favorite are Facebook posts meant to serve as a life compass.

 “Never point the finger at others!”